 In terms of prestige, colleges have nowhere near the level of clout as a university.
 This is why they are also called regional colleges to distinguish them from national universities.
 It also refers to the colleges incentivizing local enrollment, as opposed to universities that can draw students from all over the country.

 Colleges, as mentioned, offer bachelor’s degrees, which take three to four years to complete.
 In the United States, bachelor’s degrees typically involve four years of study.
 Associate’s degrees, on the other hand, take only two years.
 This makes them more attractive to people who want to gain immediate employment after college, as colleges often confer Associate of Applied Science degrees upon completion.
 These are programs designed around fields like hospitality, electrical, accounting, and others.
+But there are also bachelor's degree for these, like in hospitality.
+There are even hospitality management degree online offerings.

 Otherwise, for those who want to continue their associate's degrees to a bachelor's after two to three years of additional schooling, the college confers an Associate of Arts or Associate of Science degree for fields like math, science, or psychology.